7.10. Courtroom Workgroup: Defense Attorneys

 Defendant’s attorneys must provide competent assistance and should not harm the defendant’s case by their legal representation.
 According to McMann v.
 Richardson, 397 U.S. 759 (1970), the right to counsel means the right to effective assistance of counsel.
 The constitutional standard for evaluating effective assistance was determined in Strickland v.
 Washington, 466 U.S. 688 (1984).
 The Strickland decision looked at two aspects of the representation to determine whether counsel was ineffective.
 First, the defense attorney’s actions were not those of a reasonably competent attorney exercising reasonable professional judgment; and second, the defense attorney’s actions caused the defendant prejudice, meaning that they adversely affected the outcome of the case (i.e., they likely caused the jury to find the defendant guilty).

 Courts may be more inclined to find ineffective assistance of counsel in a death penalty case than other run-of-the-mill cases.
-For example, the Court found the defense attorneys provided ineffective assistance in the sentencing portion of defendant’s death penalty trial for the murder of a 77-year-old woman because they had failed to conduct an adequate “social history” investigation of the defendant’s life and had not presented information to the jury they did have which showed that defendant had been subject to regular sexual abuse as a child.
+For example, the Court found the defense attorneys provided ineffective assistance in the sentencing portion of the defendant’s death penalty trial for the murder of a 77-year-old woman because they had failed to conduct an adequate “social history” investigation of the defendant’s life and had not presented information to the jury they did have which showed that defendant had been subject to regular sexual abuse as a child.
 Wiggins v.
 Smith, 539 U.S. 510 (2003).
 The Court stated,

 “In finding that Schlaich and Nethercott’s investigation did not meet Strickland’s performance standards, we emphasize that Strickland does not require counsel to investigate every conceivable line of mitigating evidence no matter how unlikely the effort would be to assist the defendant at sentencing.
 Nor does Strickland require defense counsel to present mitigating evidence at sentencing in every case.
 Both conclusions would interfere with the “constitutionally protected independence of counsel” at the heart of Strickland.
 We base our conclusion on the much more limited principle that “strategic choices made after less than complete investigation are reasonable” only to the extent that reasonable professional judgments support the limitations on investigation. . . .
 A decision not to investigate thus must be directly assessed for reasonableness in all the circumstances.

 Counsel’s investigation into Wiggins’ background did not reflect reasonable professional judgment.
 Their decision to end their investigation when they did was neither consistent with the professional standards that prevailed in 1989, nor reasonable in light of the evidence counsel uncovered in the social services records–evidence that would have led a reasonably competent attorney to investigate further.
 Counsel’s pursuit of bifurcation until the eve of sentencing and their partial presentation of a mitigation case suggest that their incomplete investigation was the result of inattention, not reasoned strategic judgment.
-In deferring to defense counsel’s decision not to pursue a mitigation case despite their unreasonable investigation, the Maryland Court of Appeals unreasonably applied Strickland.”
+In deferring to the defense counsel’s decision not to pursue a mitigation case despite their unreasonable investigation, the Maryland Court of Appeals unreasonably applied Strickland.”

 Waiving Counsel